Housing and living

 Free internet is available facility.
 Additionally a local mobile phone SIM cards with daily 1.5 GB phone internet data is provided to all interns as an additional incentive.
 Interns are required to bring their own laptop and mobile phones.

 Interns do plan and take time off individually or at-times in groups to support each other and share the costs on weekends or holidays travel.
 Also you will be entitled to one week holiday after every 2 months of work.

 Training and development

-A pre-arrival online induction course is also available for all confirmed interns which covers detailed information about the organisation, Indian culture, cultural integration and adaption and project management tools.
+A short pre-arrival online induction course is also available for all confirmed interns which covers detailed information about the organisation, Indian culture, cultural integration and adaption and project management tools.

 Interns have the opportunity to have their internship reports or field work research published in our online journal.

 The Journal of Intercultural Experiential Education and Learning (JIEEL) is a peer-reviewed, scholarly journal presenting a diverse range of articles in subject areas such as experiential learning, learning through work-based internship, volunteer work, service learning, grassroots-level sustainable development experiences, therapeutic applications, research and theory, the creative arts, cross-cultural and Eco-travelling, outdoor adventure programming, and much more.

 JiEEL is a yearly publication for university students, development workers, interns, volunteers and eco-travellers.